Skip to main content

 Body size

 The more you weigh, the more calories you’ll burn per minute riding an exercise bike.
 Additionally, because muscle is more metabolically active than fat tissue, if you have less body fat and a more muscular build, you’ll burn more calories.
-Men tend to burn more calories during exercise than women for this reason, even when matched in body weight because men have a higher percentage of lean body mass compared to women.
+Men tend to burn more calories during exercise than women for this reason, even when matched in body weight, as men have a higher percentage of lean body mass compared to women.

 Type of exercise bike

-In general, you’ll burn more calories on an indoor cycle or spin bike than a stationary bike, particularly a recumbent bike, because the muscle activation is greater on spin bikes.
+In general, you’ll burn more calories on an indoor cycle or spin bike than a stationary bike, particularly a recumbent bike, because muscle activation is greater on spin bikes.
 Recumbent bikes have a chair seat that supports your trunk, so only your legs are involved.
-Compared to upright stationary bikes, spin bikes are tilted forward more aggressively, so they also recruit your shoulders, arms, and core.
-You can also stand up on a spin bike, which turns the movement into a total-body exercise and significantly ramps up the caloric expenditure.

 Intensity of your workout

-One of the key determinants of the number of calories burned on an exercise bike is the intensity in which you work out.
-Increasing the resistance and cadence (pedaling speed) increases the wattage or energy output required to ride the exercise bike.
 It should come as no surprise that you’ll burn more calories when you dial up the resistance level and pedal harder and faster.
-Tackling high-intensity intervals and standing up on an indoor cycle for climbs also boost the number of calories you’ll burn in the workout.
+Tackling high-intensity intervals and standing up on an indoor cycle for climbs also boosts the number of calories you’ll burn in the workout.

 Duration of your workout